-b.
+- b.
 Generally describe any landmarks or evidence of historic, archaeological, scientific, or cultural importance known to be on or next to the site.

-c.
-Proposed measures to reduce or control impacts, if any:
+Not applicable.
+This is a non-project proposal. - c.
+Proposed measures to reduce or control impacts, if any: Not applicable.
+This is a non-project proposal. - 14.
+TRANSPORTATION - a.

-14. TRANSPORTATION

-a.
 Identify public streets and highways serving the site, and describe proposed access to the existing street system.
 Show on site plans, if any.

-b.
+Not applicable.
+This is a non-project proposal. - b.
 Is site currently served by public transit?
 If not, what is the approximate distance to the nearest transit stop?

-c.
+Not applicable.
+This is a non-project proposal. - c.
 How many parking spaces would the completed project have?
 How many would the project eliminate?

-d.
+- d.
 Will the proposal require any new roads or streets, or improvements to existing roads or streets, not including driveways?
 If so, generally describe (indicate whether public or private).

-e.
+Not applicable.
+This is a non-project proposal. - e.
 Will the project use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe.

-f.
+Not applicable.
+This is a non-project proposal. - f.
 How many vehicular trips per day would be generated by the completed project?
 If known, indicate when peak volumes would occur.

-g.
-Proposed measures to reduce or control transportation impacts, if any:
+Not applicable.
+This is a non-project proposal. - g.
+Proposed measures to reduce or control transportation impacts, if any: Not applicable.
+This is a non-project proposal.

-15. Public services
+15. PUBLIC SERVICES